 Create a new directory for your project and navigate to it using your terminal.
 Then, create :

-• an empty file with .html extension for the Vue.js UI app, e.g., index-fetch.html.
+extension for the Vue.js UI app, e.g.,index-fetch.html

-• an empty Dockerfile
+. - an empty

-• an empty Docker Compose file compose.yaml
+- an empty Docker Compose file

 $ mkdir spring-boot-jpa-vue